hytheaway/va-synthesis-gui/README.md

 Both cache values should be `ON`.

+## More info

-The Advanced section for wave/hybrid modes can then select the production PFFDTD adapter.
+The Advanced section for wave/hybrid modes can then select the PFFDTD adapter.
 PFFDTD still requires a prepared simulation job matching the configured source and receiver count.
-See [`pffdtd.md`](submodules/va-synthesis/docs/pffdtd.md) for job preparation and execution details.
-Upstream currently notes that macOS support is limited by Python multiprocessing/pickling behavior; the environment and adapter are installed here, but some full simulations may still require Linux.

-At the currently pinned revisions, BRT's SDN and image-source self-checks both pass when BRT is built.
-SDN remains the automatic geometrical default.

-## Architecture
+See [`pffdtd.md`](submodules/va-synthesis/docs/pffdtd.md) for more info on this. macOS has some multiprocessing/pickling issues, but this should be limited to PFFDTD's visualization, which isn't used here.

-The dependency-free Python host only serves static assets, accepts the local WAV upload, and starts `build/va_render`.
-The C++ renderer owns WAV conversion, constructs the neutral `va::Scene`, selects a `va::PropagationSolver`, calls `va::Engine::render`, and writes the output WAV.
-This keeps all acoustics and convolution inside `va-synthesis` rather than reimplementing it in the UI.
+The Python host only serves static assets, accepts the local WAV upload, and starts `build/va_render`.
+The C++ renderer handles WAV conversion, constructs `va::Scene`, selects a `va::PropagationSolver`, calls `va::Engine::render`, and writes the output WAV.